Mega Menu

 A QSR website doesn’t have to be complicated either.
 It can be as simple as a few photos, a brief history/bio, and the menu.
 It’s always nice to highlight your team as well.
 Most people going out for food and beverage value service and friendliness.
 Show that you have a great group of people at your business.

-Modern platforms such as WordPress make this easy for even the least tech-savvy people.
+Modern platforms such as WordPress and other restaurant website builders make this easy for even the least tech-savvy people.
 And if you want to hire someone to put it together, a simple but sleek website shouldn’t be expensive.

 Finally, having your QSR eCommerce site integrated with your POS is a must.
 Seamless connection with ordering, sales data, CRM, and loyalty will give your marketing a huge boost.